 The prolific Felipe Ferreira scored the goals as Sukhothai won promotion at the first attempt, for the side led by Somchai Chuayboonchum, who had succeeded Somchai Makmool.
 Renan Marques was the top marksman of an incredible 2016 season.

 The side consolidated their league standing at the top level of Thai football, as well as lifting the FA Cup.
-The club were awarded the accolade when the competition was abandoned at the semifinal stage owing to the death of King Bhumibol Adulyadej.
+The club were awarded the accolade when the competition was abandoned at the semifinal stage following the death of King Bhumibol Adulyadej.
 All four remaining sides became joint winners.

-However, Sukhothai won the draw to represent Thailand in the AFC Champions League in 2017, where they defeated Yadanarbon of Myanmar before losing the playoff round to Chinese side Shanghai SIPG.
+However, Sukhothai won the draw to represent Thailand in the AFC Champions League in 2017, defeating Yadanarbon of Myanmar before losing the playoff round to Chinese side Shanghai SIPG.

-The legendary John Baggio then began to make his mark in the team after coach Makmool was reappointed, before he was replaced by Pairoj Borwonwatanadilok.
-In May 2018, Chalermwoot Sa-ngapol was given the job as his side ended in eleventh spot with Nelson Bonilla putting away the goals.
+The legendary John Baggio then began to make his mark in the team after coach Makmool was reappointed, before being replaced by Pairoj Borwonwatanadilok.
+Chalermwoot Sa-ngapol was then given the job as Nelson Bonilla put away the goals.

-In October 2018, Ljubomir Ristovski was appointed as Sukhothai head coach before he was replaced by a returning Pairoj before the end of the 2019 season.
+Ljubomir Ristovski was the next Sukhothai head coach before he was replaced by a returning Pairoj before the end of the 2019 season.
 Thai football changed to the European calendar in 2020-21, with the goals of Baggio not being enough to prevent relegation for the side led by Surapong Kongthep.

 Osman Sow made his mark up front for the Fire Bats in 2021-22 as the side won promotion back to Thai League 1 at the first attempt under the tutelage of coach Dennis Amato.
 The team stayed up before the German tactician moved on.

-Chusak Sriphum came in to lead the team for 2023-24 before he was replaced by Sugao Kambe a few months in.
+Chusak Sriphum and then Sugao Kambe were the next head coach appointments.
 A returning Bonilla scored the goals to help Sukhothai remain safe, despite some disharmony on and off the pitch, with fans being upset with the club owners.

-Aktaporn Chalitaporn was given the job of head coach in June 2024, as the consistent Baggio, in his second spell at the club, joined in the goalscoring effort by Matheus Fornazari.
+Aktaporn Chalitaporn led the side from the bench as the consistent Baggio, in his second spell at the club, joined in the goalscoring effort by Matheus Fornazari.
 Ekalak Thong-am was appointed as the Sukhothai head coach in March 2026.

 My visit

-One of the great pleasures of watching football has become my involvement in A Thai Football Podcast.
-The weekly airing encourages all sorts of topics of conversation, with match reports from wherever anyone wants to send one in being welcomed.
+One of the great pleasures of watching football across Thailand has been my involvement in A Thai Football Podcast.
+The weekly airing encourages all sorts of topics of conversation, with match reports from anyone who wants to contribute and send anything in being welcomed.

-Dale, who does an incredible job putting it together, has found contacts from goodness knows where, which has led to friendships being made with other like-minded individuals when catching up whenever visiting different parts of the country.
+Dale, who does an incredible job putting it together, has found contacts from goodness knows where.
+This has led to friendships being made with other like-minded individuals when catching up whenever visiting different parts of the country.
 Bill Greaves is a prime example.

 Bill, with his Aberdonian and Canadian drawl, sends in some cracking reports full of humour and smart observations.
 When my wife, Taew, looked at routes to return from the annual Chiang Mai Cricket Sixes, the fixtures, and destinations aligned perfectly, also offering the chance to see historic Sukhothai as part of our road trip.

-Bill, through Dale, got in touch and we enjoyed a phone chat a week before we met up, with his good lady, Toy, sorting out the match tickets.
+Bill, through Dale, got in touch, and we enjoyed a phone chat a week before we met up, with his good lady, Dtoi, sorting out the match tickets.
 Taew drove us down on Sunday morning along a scenic route, before we checked into our rather underwhelming resort, much to her disappointment.

 My Roving Report for A Thai Football Podcast